Green Tambourine: Cover versions

 In 1968, an instrumental version was released by Lawrence Welk and His Orchestra on the album Love Is Blue, and as a single.
 Welk's version reached No. 27 on Billboard's Easy Listening chart,"Billboard Top 40 Easy Listening", Billboard, April 6, 1968. p.
 49. Accessed July 29, 2016.
 No. 21 on Record World's "Top Non-Rock" chart, and No. 11 on Record World's chart of "Singles Coming Up".

-Mrs. Miller covered the song on her 1968 album Mrs. Miller Does Her Thing.The Status Quo covered the song on their 1968 debut album Picturesque Matchstickable Messages from the Status Quo.UK band Sun Dragon recorded a very similar version in 1968 for the MGM label.
+In the same year, Status Quo covered the song on their debut album Picturesque Matchstickable Messages from the Status Quo.

-The Peppermint Rainbow covered the song on their 1969 album Will You Be Staying After Sunday.
-Leka used the backing track of the Lemon Pipers' hit on this recording.

-In 1990, the Associates released a cover version as the B-side of their "Fire to Ice" single.

-Tripping Daisy covered the song on their 1992 debut album, Bill (The Dragon Street release).

 Robert Goulet covered the song for the 2001 film Recess: School's Out, providing the singing voice for the character Mikey, releasing it as a single from the film soundtrack of the same name.